KristofferSaxmo/DOTS-Assignment/README.md

 ## Optimization
 I started with ECS immediately, so it was fairly optimized from the beginning.
 Therefore I don't have any tags to show optimization progress in the same way.
 The main things that seemed to take up performance was the rendering and the AsteroidMovementSystem.
-The movement was already very simple, so not much more could be done about that, I tried going from no jobs to parallel jobs, which didn't do anything to the performance.
+The movement was already very simple, so not much more could be done about that.
+I tried going from no jobs to parallel jobs, which didn't do anything to the performance.
 Aside from that, I tried some different ways to detect colissions.
 Without much performance gain unfortunately.